Y Yo Sigo Aquí: Commercial performance

 "Y Yo Sigo Aquí" reached number one in several countries.
 In the United States, the song peaked at number three on the Billboard Hot Latin Songs chart on April 7, 2001, and became Rubio's best-reach US single since "Mío" (1993).
 In the same week, it reached number two on the Latin Pop Songs.

 It is Rubio's strongest commercial breakthrough in the Europe, a region where she had previously achieved limited success.
 In Spain, "Y Yo Sigo Aquí" reached at number one on the Los 40 airplay chart in the week of April 13, and became Rubio's first number-one single in the region.
 According to the Sociedad General de Autores y Editores, "Y Yo Sigo Aquí" was the third most programmed song on the radio in 2001 in Spain.

 Music video

 A music video for "Y Yo Sigo Aquí" was shot by Gustavo Garzón.
-It premiere in December 2000, on MTV Español's The Clip List.
+It premiere in December 2000, on MTV Español.